S-n-e-h/Inshorts-clone/README.md

 Inshorts Clone
-This is a lightweight clone of the Inshorts news app.
+This is a lightweight clone of the Inshorts news website.
 It fetches short news snippets from a public News API and provides access to the full news articles by scraping the source websites.
-For users who prefer concise information, the app also uses an AI model (DistilBART) to summarize full articles into approximately 60 words.
+For users who prefer concise information, the website also uses an AI model (DistilBART) to summarize full articles into approximately 60 words.

 Features
 Short news feed powered by a News API